-All in-house motor vehicle repairs as well as gas and diesel originate with the Fleet Services division of Field Services in Public Works, and the costs are charged out to other departments, which is a time-consuming administrative process.
-Beginning in FY25, all General Fund fuel and in-house vehicle repair costs will be budgeted in Fleet Services.
+All in-house motor vehicle repairs as well as gas and diesel originate with the Fleet Services division of Field Services in Public Works, and the costs are charged out to other departments.
+Beginning in FY25, all General Fund fuel and in-house vehicle repair costs will be budgeted in Fleet Services, to improve administrative and budgetary efficiency.
 Enterprise fund operations such as Water, Sewer and Sanitation will continue to operate on a fee-for-service basis with Fleet Services.